YuluDuan/Capylog/README.md

-# CapyLog: Transforming Self-Talk, One Positive Note at a Time
+# CapyLog: Transforming Mindsets, One Entry at a Time

 <p align="center">
   <img src="https://github.com/YuluDuan/cmd-f-hackathon/blob/main/public/assets/capy.svg?raw=true" alt="Capy" width=250/>
 </p>

+Welcome to **CapyLog**, a journaling application designed to reframe negative thinking into a more positive outlook.
+You may know someone or have caught yourself in ruminating thoughts such as, “Why are people always ignoring me?.”
+Instead, try rephrasing that sentence to, “Some of my coworkers don’t seem to listen when I’m speaking.
+I should try using a different tone when speaking with them next time.”
+Humans tend to give greater weight to negative information compared to positive, which can sometimes lead us to overlook its impact on our well-being.
+CapyLog provides an alternative perspective to one’s recollection of personal events and seeks to retrain your brain through the use of **cognitive reframing**.

-Welcome to, a journaling application designed to turn your negative self-talk into positive affirmations.
-In an era where mental health is as crucial as physical well-being, CapyLog stands out by offering an innovative solution to foster a healthier mind.
-By leveraging advanced AI technology, CapyLog not only helps you reframe negative thoughts but also provides a friendly capybara chatbot companion to talk to, making your journey towards positive self-talk engaging and comforting.
+By leveraging advanced AI technology, CapyLog not only helps you **reframe negative thoughts** through the use of daily journal entries but also provides a friendly **Capybara chatbot companion** to talk to.
+With CapyLog, users are prompted to be more mindful of the words they use and how they communicate with others on a **day-to-day basis**.

 ## 🌟 Mission
 In line with the **🩺 HealthTech for All** track, our mission is to Innovate for Inclusive Healthcare.
 CapyLog is our answer to addressing disparities in mental healthcare accessibility and quality.
 Our goal is to challenge biases, promote a sense of belonging, and pave the way for a more inclusive and equitable healthcare system, starting with mental health.